DANGEROUS DRUG INTERACTIONS

 • rash with fever

-It is better to check once too many than once too few.
+It is better to check once too often than once too rarely.

-Try mojApteczka — a free medicine cabinet management app with built-in interaction checking.
+Try mojApteczka — a free app for managing your home medicine cabinet, with built-in interaction checking.
 Available in your browser and on Google Play.

 Related articles: How to Check Drug Interactions at Home · Supplements and Drug Interactions · Medicines and Alcohol — Practical Guide